In a little break from my blog mini series on the Bringing You Best of the South West, I’m sharing with you why ?????? 28?? ??? is super important..

 How else can I help?

-Wear It Red
+Make It Red

-Then nominate a family member or friend to do the same and make sure they order a home swab kit.
+Nominate a family member or friend to do the same and make sure they order a home swab kit.

-You’ll be in good company, because you’ll be joined by some of our amazing celebrity supporters, as well as some much appreciated political support from MP’s, who will all be wearing it red to support DKMS.
+You’ll be in good company, because you’ll be joined by some of our amazing celebrity supporters, as well as some much appreciated political support from MP’s, who will all be making it red to support DKMS.

 “4 out of 10 people looking for an unrelated matching donor worldwide are not able to find a match.
 But you can help us change this.”